This is the Privacy Notice for BaNES CCG.

-Personal Data is defined in the Data Protection Act as data or information about a living person, which also identifies that person or allows that person to be identified when combined with other information held by the organisation.
+Personal Data is defined in the GDPR as data or information about a living person, which also identifies that person or allows that person to be identified when combined with other information held by the organisation.
 Identifying information includes name, address, date of birth, postcode and NHS number.

-Sensitive Personal Data is defined in the Data Protection Act as information about an identifiable individual’s: racial or ethnic origin; political opinions; religious beliefs; trade union membership; health; sexual life; alleged criminal activity; or court proceedings.
+Special Cateogory Data is defined in the GDPR as information about an identifiable individual’s: racial or ethnic origin; political opinions; religious beliefs; trade union membership; health; sexual life; alleged criminal activity; or court proceedings.

 Personal Confidential Data is personal information about identified or identifiable people, which is also confidential.
-‘Personal’ includes the Data Protection Act definition 7 of personal data, but it also includes dead as well as living people.
-‘Confidential’ includes both information ‘given in confidence’ and ‘that which is owed a duty of confidence’ (e.g. health records) and is adapted to include ‘sensitive’ data as defined in the Data Protection Act.
+‘Personal’ includes the GDPR definition of personal data, but it also includes dead as well as living people.
+‘Confidential’ includes both information ‘given in confidence’ and ‘that which is owed a duty of confidence’ (e.g. health records) and is adapted to include ‘special category’ data as defined in the GDPR.